GoogleCloudPlatform/webapp2/docs/guide/app.rst

 exceptions, avoiding that stack traces "leak" to the client when in production.
 Let's take a look at it more deeply now.

+If you're new to Python or don't understand what the "WSGI" word means, read the `Another Do-It-Yourself Framework <http://pythonpaste.org/webob/do-it-yourself.html>`_ tutorial by Ian Bicking.
+It is a very recommended introduction to WSGI and you should at least take a quick look at the concepts, but following the whole tutorial is really worth.
+A more advanced reading is the WSGI specification described in the `PEP 333 <http://www.python.org/dev/peps/pep-0333/>`_.

 Initialization
 --------------